jballas/441_work/HW-4/readme.md

 I use a switch statement and parameters to make this work.
 Now. there is 1 variable called 'title' and I use it throughout.
 I think I can replicated this so there is 1 variable for desire, and one for action too.

+I hate using numbers for my parameter values.
+I'm trying to figure out if I can use strings?

 Next I want to make the stories appear in only 1 central div, instead of being divided into 2 seperate columns....